benjaminingreens/org/README.md

 1. Sorting and filtering to be included for `org notes`, `org todos`, and `org events`, in the future
 2. Custom reports to be included for `org report` in future
 3. There are some hidden commands for fun.
 Many of which are still in development.
 4. You will have noticed that all files are stored either in `YYYY/MM` directories, or in project directories.
-The philosophy of `org` is to abstract as much structure as possible from the filesystem, and keep it as atomic (file-inherent) as possible.
+A part of the philosophy of `org` is to abstract as much structure as possible from the filesystem, and keep it as atomic (file-inherent) as possible.
 This is part of the 'second-brain' mechanism which aims to reduce mental load.
 'Zettelkasten' philosophy is an inspiration in this regard.

 ## License